keitharowe/keitharowe/README.md

 👋 Hello, I’m @keitharowe.
-I'm a former .NET developer, turned into team lead, turned operations.
-Regarding my developer skills, if its important we should let the professionals handle. :stuck_out_tongue:
+Currently I'm building software for a Fortune 500 company using: .NET 6, Azure (DevOps, Storage, Containers, SQL, API Mgmt, B2B, B2C), and Angular 14.
+I'm team lead for a fantastic, super talented group of developers, designers, project managers.

 <!---
 keitharowe/keitharowe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.